wendellpiez/XMLLunchbox/README.md

 ### Create a Dockerfile

-Copy the following text to a file called _Dockerfile_ inside your _docker-basex_ directory:
+Copy the following text to a file called _Dockerfile_ inside your _xmllunchbox_ (or other project) directory:

 ```bash
 FROM basex/basexhttp:latest